yumaloop/hugo-blog/content/about/top.md

 ###### <font color="gray"><i class="fas fa-caret-right"></i> Domestic Conference (Japan)</font>

-1. Yuma Uchiumi, Yosuke Fukuchi, Mitsuhiko Kimoto, Michita Imai, "An Elimination of Visual Ambiguity in Top-down Manner", The 35th Annual Conference of the Japanese Society for Artificial Intelligence (JSAI 2021), Jun.
+1. Yuma Uchiumi, Yosuke Fukuchi, Mitsuhiko Kimoto, Michita Imai, "A Top-down Penetration to the Visual Attention via Elimination of the Ambiguity", The 35th Annual Conference of the Japanese Society for Artificial Intelligence (JSAI 2021), Jun.
 8-11, 2021, Virtual Conference.
 1. Yuma Uchiumi, Michita Imai,
 "A Computation of Visual Attentions on the Stochastic Model Using the Fisher Information Matrix",